 Background

-Phytophotodermatitis typically manifests as a burning erythema that may subsequently blister.
-Postinflammatory hyperpigmentation lasting weeks to months may ensue (see the images below).
-[6] In some patients, the preceding inflammatory reaction may be mild and go unrecognized by the patient.
-In this case, the patient presents with only pigmentary changes.
+PPD typically manifests as a burning erythema that may subsequently blister (see the image below).
+Postinflammatory hyperpigmentation lasting weeks to months may ensue.
+[8] In some patients, the preceding inflammatory reaction may be mild and may go unrecognized; in such cases, patients present with only pigmentary changes.
 Pain may be associated with the blister, resulting from necrosis of the affected epidermis.
-[4] The rash typically is nonpruritic, and if pruritus occurs, then further investigation into alternative diagnoses should be considered.
-[1]
+[6] The rash typically is nonpruritic; if pruritus occurs, further investigation into alternative diagnoses should be considered.
+[2] (See also Berloque Dermatitis and Drug-Induced Photosensitivity.)

 Pathophysiology

-Cutaneous inflammation produced by plants can be separated into 4 groups based on their specific mechanism of action: urticarial dermatitis, irritant contact dermatitis, allergic contact dermatitis, and phototoxic dermatitis.
+Cutaneous inflammation produced by plants can be separated into the following four groups on the basis of their specific mechanism of action:

-Phytophotodermatitis is a phototoxic reaction entirely independent of the immune system.
-In other words, phytophotodermatitis can occur in any individual, and prior sensitization or an intact immune system is not required.
-The ingredients needed to produce phytophotodermatitis include temporal exposure to both a photosensitizing substance, such as psoralens, and ultraviolet radiation.
-Furocoumarins are photosensitizing chemical components produced by certain plants and consist of psoralens, 5-methoxypsoralens, 8-methoxypsoralens, angelicin, bergaptol, and xanthotal.
+PPD is a phototoxic reaction that is entirely independent of the immune system.
+In other words, it can occur in any individual, and prior sensitization or an intact immune system is not required.
+For PPD to develop, temporal exposure to both a photosensitizing substance (eg, a psoralen) and UV radiation.
+Furanocoumarins are photosensitizing chemical components produced by certain plants; they consist of psoralens, 5-methoxypsoralens, 8-methoxypsoralens, angelicin, bergaptol, and xanthotal.

-The wavelengths of ultraviolet light that most efficiently produce phytophotodermatitis lie within the UV-A range and have peak activity at 335 nm.
-When a photon with the appropriate wavelength strikes a furocoumarin, the energy is absorbed, raising this chemical to a triple excited state from the ground state.
-Upon return to the ground state, energy is released in the form of heat, fluorescence, and/or phosphorescence, and a photoproduct may form.
+Within the light spectra, UVA (320-400 nm) produces PPD most efficiently, with peak activity at 335 nm, and is responsible for the vast majority of photoreactions resulting in PPD.
+When a photon with the appropriate wavelength strikes a furanocoumarin, the energy is absorbed, raising this chemical to a triple excited state from the ground state.
+Upon return to the ground state, energy is released in the form of heat, fluorescence, or phosphorescence, and a photoproduct may form.

-Phytophotodermatitis is most commonly caused by ingestion of or topical exposure to psoralens (furocoumarins).
-[7] Psoralens have been isolated from at least 4 different plant families: Umbelliferae, [8] Rutaceae, [9, 10] Moraceae, and Leguminosae.
+PPD is most commonly caused by ingestion of or topical exposure to psoralens (furanocoumarins).
+[9] Psoralens have been isolated from at least four different plant families: Umbelliferae (Apiaceae), [10] Rutaceae, [11, 12] Moraceae, and Leguminosae (Fabaceae).
+(See Table 1 below.)

 Family |